 3/4 cup chopped pecans

 - Position rack in center of oven and preheat oven to 350°F. Grease and flour a 9-inch cake pan.
-(Cooking spray with flour works well.)
+(Baking spray with flour works well.)

 - Put both flours, soda, salt, cinnamon, ginger, cloves and sugar into a mixing bowl with electric mixer.
 Mix on low speed for 10 seconds to combine.
 Drop the cubes of butter over and mix on medium low speed until the butter is incorporated and the mixture is fine crumbs, about one minute.
 Add the eggs and mix on low until combined.
 Turn the mixer to medium-high and beat for one minute until the batter is light and fluffy.